 Automated HR systems are key to compliance.
 Here's how to prepare for the transition.

-Automation has quickly become a popular choice when managing HR functions.
+Automation has quickly become a popular choice for business owners who are managing HR functions.
 For example, research conducted by the Society for Human Resource Management (SHRM) shows that nearly 1 in 4 businesses already use automation or artificial intelligence (AI) to support HR-related functions like recruitment and hiring.
 Of those who use automation, 85 percent say it has increased their efficiency and/or saved them time.

 Editor’s note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.